 She believes strongly in the value of education and the ability of cooperatives to enhance people’s lives.
 She helps coordinate the activities of the Greenbelt Cooperative Alliance.
 Her efforts ensured Greenbelt’s 2007 Playful City charter designation.

 In 2000, Mach was honored as Greenbelt’s Outstanding Citizen.
 Through the years, she has served as treasurer of the Greenbelt Cooperative Nursery School; PTA president of both Greenbelt Elementary School and Eleanor Roosevelt High School; News Review reporter, copy editor and proofreader; Labor Day Festival Committee volunteer; GHI Audit Committee chair; Greenbelt Consumer Cooperative board secretary; Greenbelt Museum docent and Greenbelt Community Foundation board member.

 For Greenbelt’s 50th anniversary, she chaired the Greenbelt Oral History Committee that collected video oral histories.
 She also wrote chapter two of Greenbelt: History of a New Town.

 She is past president of both the Cooperative Communicators Association and Parent Cooperative Preschools International.
 She has received many awards including in 1995 the national Co-op Month Award for Communications.

-Her work experience includes teaching social studies at Suitland Senior High School from 1969-1973, serving as the information specialist at Greenbelt Homes, Inc. (GHI) from 1981-87, and from 1987-2003 she worked at National Cooperative Business Association (NCBA) as director of communications and cooperative education.
+Her work experience includes teaching social studies at Suitland Senior High School from 1969 to 1973, serving as the GHI information specialist from 1981 to 1987 and National Cooperative Business Association director of communications and cooperative education from 1987 to 2003.